• Skip to primary navigation

 • When the hour is almost up, pre-heat your oven to 180C Fan/400F/Gas Mark 6

 • Place the cookie pie into the oven and bake for 30 minutes.
-I like to put a baking tray on the shelf beneath it in case a few drops of butter escape from the springform tin
+I like to put a baking tray beneath it in case a few drops of butter escape from the springform tin

 • Remove from the oven and leave to cool

-• Put the cookie pie in the fridge for 4-5 hours or ideally overnight before removing it from the tin and slicing it up
+• Put the cookie pie in the fridge, keeping it in the tin, for 4-5 hours or ideally overnight, then remove it from the tin and slice it up

 • If you would like to decorate it with the Biscoff buttercream, started by mixing the butter and Biscoff together with an electric mixer until creamy